 You can find the complete list of published advisories here:

-A list of security notes is available online, but are also published on the OpenStack mailing list as they are released.
+The complete set of security notes is available online, but they are also published on the OpenStack mailing list when they are released.

 Read the guide online today.

 How to propose and review a security patch¶

 The patch development and review process for security patches is different from normal patches in OpenStack.
 Because the gerrit review process is public, all security bugs must have patches proposed to and reviewed in the StoryBoard or Launchpad report comments.

 After a patch for the reported bug has been developed locally, you the patch author need to share that with the community.
 This is a simple process, but it is different than the normal OpenStack workflow.